royge/django-push-notifications/README.rst

 - APNSDeviceResource
 - GCMDeviceResource
+- PushyDeviceResource
 - APNSDeviceAuthenticatedResource
 - GCMDeviceAuthenticatedResource
+- PushyDeviceAuthenticatedResource

 The base device resources will not ask for authentication, while the authenticated ones will link the logged in user to the device they register.
 Subclassing the authenticated resources in order to add a SameUserAuthentication and a user ForeignKey is recommended.

-When registered, the APIs will show up at <api_root>/device/apns and <api_root>/device/gcm, respectively.
+When registered, the APIs will show up at <api_root>/device/apns, <api_root>/device/gcm and <api_root>/device/pushy, respectively.

 Python 3 support